MESAHub/mesa/docs/source/faq.rst

     handful to work through).
 The basic workflow is

 -  ./install until an error turns up,
--  cd to that module and edit and ./mk until it compiles, then
+-  cd to that module and edit and make until it compiles, then
 -  go back to ./install and repeat until everything works before
 -  a final ./touch and ./install.